Adriaan Metius: Accomplishments

 Adriaen Metius: De genuino usu utriusqve globi tractatus.
 Adjecta est nova Sciatericorum, & artis Navigandi ratio novis Instrumentis, & inventionibus illustrata.
 Franeker, 1624.

 Though he scoffed at astrology, Metius is said to have spent a lot of time pursuing alchemy, especially the philosophers' stone.

 Metius published treatises on the astrolabe and on surveying.
 His works include Arithmeticæ et geometriæ practica (1611), Institutiones Astronomicae Geographicae, and Arithmeticæ libri duo: et geometriæ libri VI (1640).
 Metius also manufactured astronomical instruments and developed a special form of Jacob's staff.

 In 1585, his father had estimated the ratio of a circle's circumference to its diameter, later called pi, to be approximately 355/113.
-Metius later published his father's results, and the value 355/113 is traditionally referred to as Metius' number.
+Metius later published his father's results, and the value 355/113 is traditionally referred to as Metius's number.

 The lunar crater Metius is named after him.

 In Vermeer's painting The Astronomer (1668), the book lying on the table has been identified as a 1621 second edition of Metius's Institutiones Astronomicae Geographicae.
 It is opened to Book III, where "inspiration from God" is recommended for astronomical research along with knowledge of geometry and the aid of mechanical instruments.